TERMINATION OF RIGHTS

-Both parents must agree to the termination of one of the parent's rights, and the court must allow the termination to take place.
+Both parents must agree to the termination of one or both of the parent’s rights, and the court does not have to allow the termination to take place.

 Need help in fighting a paternity case or want to establish paternity?
 We provide custom solutions and legal strategies to our clients.
 We specialize in helping you to file the correct paperwork.
+We can help you with your parent-child relationship.
+We can set up DNA testing, discuss custody and child support options.
 Know more about our paternity legal services.